naufal786-lab/career-chatbot/README.md

 .DS_Store
 ```

-## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

-## Contact
-For questions or suggestions, please open an issue or contact the project maintainer.

 ## Notes
 - **API Key:** The Groq API key is currently hardcoded for demonstration.
 For production, use environment variables for security.